 What is the MONTH Function?

-The MONTH function is categorized under DATE/TIME functions.
+The MONTH function is categorized under Excel DATE/TIME functions.
 The function will return the month portion of a date as a number.
-The number would be between 1 to 12.
+The number will be between 1 to 12.
 The MONTH function is available in all versions from MS Excel 2000.

-In financial analysis, we can use MONTH with the DATE function to get the desired results.
+In financial analysis, we can use MONTH with the DATE function to get desired results.

 The MONTH function uses only one argument:

-Serial_number (required argument) – It is the date that you want to return the month of.
+Serial_number (required argument) – This is the date that you want to return the month of.
 The date can either be:

 - Reference to cells containing dates